 - 6. Unpack the new processor. - 7.
-Release the lever from the locked position by pushing down and out from under the tab. - 8.
-Rotate the processor shield upward and out of the way. - 9.
 Align the processor with the socket keys on the ZIF socket.

 CAUTION: Positioning the processor incorrectly can permanently damage the system board or the processor.
 Be careful not to bend the pins in the socket.